mobizt/ESP-Mail-Client/README.md

     Serial.println("success.");
 }

-//Define the callback function to handle server connection upgrade.
+// Define the callback function to handle server connection upgrade.
-//This required when connect to port 587 which requires TLS void connectionUpgradeRequestCallback()
+// This required when connect to port 587 which requires TLS void connectionUpgradeRequestCallback()
 {
     Serial.println("> U: Upgrad the connection...");

-    //Required for SMTP on port 587.
+    // Required for SMTP on port 587.

-    //Connection upgrade code here...
+    // Connection upgrade code here...

-    //The most client library does not allow user to upgrade the existing connection to secure mode since it
+    // The most client library does not allow user to upgrade the existing connection
-    //was connected to server in non-secure mode.
+    // to secure mode since it was connected to server in non-secure mode.

-    //You may need to edit the clients sources to make this.
+    // You may need to edit the clients sources to make this.
 }